KoBeWi/Godot-Spritesheet-Generator/README.md

 ![](Media/TabCrop.webp)

 This tab allows you to crop the frames.
 Cropping will remove extraneous transparent borders from each image.
 You can do either regular crop or the so-called smart crop; the difference is explained above.
+Crop will additionally center frame images.
 Alpha Threshold parameter specifies the minimum alpha value for a pixel to be considered transparent.

 #### Frame Size